aaron-grau/curic/react/projects/synthesizer/README.md

 ### `SynthContainer` Component

-The goal of a container component is to allow the presentational component to be as simple and lightweight as possible.
+Container components are concerned with how things work such as data fetching and changes in your app's state.
+Presentational components are concerted with how things looks.
+Their distinctions allow for better separation of concerns and better usability of components.

 To create a container, we need map the application state and the Store's dispatch to a set of props that get passed to the presentational component.
 Fortunately, `react-redux` provides a function that does this for us: [`connect`][connect].

 * Create a new directory `components/synth`.
 * Create a file `components/synth/synth.jsx`.
-Define and export `Synth`, a functional component to start.
+Define and export `Synth`, a functional component.
+Have it render `<div>Synth</div>` to start and test.
 * Create a file `components/synth/synth_container.jsx`, and import [`connect`] from `react-redux` and your `Synth` component.
 * Define a `mapStateToProps(state)` function.
 Return an object that maps `state.notes` to a `notes` key.
 * Import your `keyPressed` and `keyReleased` action creators.
 * Define a `mapDispatchToProps(dispatch)` function.
 Return an object containing callback props for your action creators.
 For example,

   ```js
   const mapDispatchToProps = dispatch => ({